009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 (Source:https://towardsdatascience.com/speech-recognition-in-python-the-complete-beginners-guide-de1dd7f00726)

-### Defined classes

-In the following, we wrote a description of which classes are implemented and what functions they contain.
-We would like to create an appropriate GitHub repository with our code and a detailled description.
- **Class: Main** (file main.py) We start our speech assistant Hal in our main-file.

- * **Class: Hal** (file hal.py) Hal is our speech assistant :older_man:
-- He starts  to record audio when option 1 in the main menu is chosen
-- After three seconds of break he stopps recording
-- If he does not understand the spoken words he gives an error

- **Class: Recorder** (file recorder.py) :video_camera:
-- The Recorder class imports "speech recognition" as a library.
-- We defined a microphone and that the recording will stopp after three seconds of break.

- **Class: Listener** :ear:

- **Class: Speaker** (file speaker.py) 🔈
-- Our speaker class gives Hal the opportunity to speak.
-For that we initialized a library "pyttsx3" which is explained in 2.0.

- **Class: Interpreter** ⏳
-- The interpreter recognises an input of spoken words and is able to process the correct answer which is defined in each of our recognizer classes.

- **Class: Utilities** (file utilities.py) 📂
-- We defined the clear screen method in our utilities data.
-So after every speech recognition command the sceen will be cleared.
--
- **Class: Recognizer**

 **To get a complete overview about the business problem it was necessary for us to understand how the speech recognition process itself works.**